chauff/cse1500-web-transcripts/_lectures/js.md

     }, 1000 * i)
 ```

 Scoping is also important when it comes to larger programming projects: imagine that you are working on a large project which makes use of a dozen or more JavaScript libraries.
 If all of these libraries would fill up the global namespace, inevitably at some point your code would stop working due to collisions in the global namespace.

+//TODO: 1-2 sentences about the past importance of jQuery
 Here is a toy `jQuery` example to showcase this issue 👇:

 ```html
 <!DOCTYPE html>